Bylaws

 Section 1.
 Regular Meetings

-The Board shall hold regular meetings at a frequency determined by the Board (recommended: monthly or quarterly).
+The Board shall hold regular meetings at a frequency determined by the Board, with meetings recommended to occur monthly or quarterly.

 Section 2.
 Special Meetings

-Special meetings may be called by the President, Treasurer, or any two (2) directors.
+Special meetings may be called by the President + 2 directors.

 Section 3.
 Notice